adsforce/docs/docs/en/media-source-configurations/facebook/README.md

 &ensp;&ensp;1) Click **Go to Facebook Authorization** to authorize Facebook;

-&ensp;&ensp;2)  Use Facebook's Business advertising account to authorize<br>
+&ensp;&ensp;2)  Use Facebook's Business advertising account to authorize.
+> **[info] Important**
-&ensp; &ensp; &ensp;(If you have more than 10 advertising accounts, bind the corresponding App advertising account for more quickly read data).
+>If you have more than 10 advertising accounts, bind the corresponding App advertising account for more quickly read data.

 ### Ad Revenue